rotators/Fo1in2/Tools/ModdersPack/scripting/sfall function notes.md

 -----
 #### `int get_tile_ground_fid(int tileNum, int elevation)`
-- Returns FID of a ground tile at given tile number and elevation.
+- Returns FID of a ground tile at the given tile number and elevation.

 -----
 #### `int get_tile_roof_fid(int tileNum, int elevation)`
-- Returns FID of a roof tile at given tile number and elevation.
+- Returns FID of a roof tile at the given tile number and elevation.
 Note that FID of 1 is used when there is no actual roof.

 -----
 #### `void reg_anim_combat_check(int enable)`